Integration software what is it?

 The key takeaways

 There is a wide choice of application integration options in the market.
 Create an application integration plan encompassing all elements, including training, data management, automation, and security.
 The important thing to remember when selecting a tool is to match your technology strategy and select a tool that aligns with it.
 For example, look at iPaaS if you plan to move to the cloud.
-If your focus is moving analytics to the cloud, look at analytics platforms with built-in application integration, such as the Avalanche Cloud Data Platform.
+If your focus is moving analytics to the cloud, look at analytics platforms with built-in application integration, such as the Actian Data Platform.